mmravic314/mmravic314.github.io/index.md

    We use protein design and integrative computational approaches to challenge our understanding of biomolecular structure, function, and physical chemistry.
 <br>
 <br>
-   Our research focuses on engineering synthetic membrane proteins as simple model molecules to ask fundamental biophysical questions and creating custom chemical biology tools targeting proteins directly at their lipid-embedded regions.
-We study the complex molecular features and active roles of transmembrane domains in natural and disease-causing biological processes.
+   We study the complex molecular features of transmembrane domains and thier active roles in natural and disease-causing biological processes.
+Our research focuses on data-driven design of synthetic membrane proteins as simple model molecules to ask fundamental biophysical questions and engineering custom chemical biology tools targeting proteins directly at their lipid-embedded regions.
 {: .welcomefont}